 What is exposition in writing?

-Exposition is a literary device that communicates key information to your reader.
-This can be information about your characters, the setting, important events, or historically significant events that contributes to your story.
+Exposition is a literary device that communicates key background information to your reader.
+This can be about your characters, the setting, important plot points, or historically significant events that contribute to your story.
+Exposition can be conveyed to the reader directly through narration or dialogue, or indirectly through clues in the characters’ environment.

-For example, if your protagonist is a recently divorced woman, telling or showing the reader what led to the divorce before your story began is exposition.
+For example, if your protagonist is a recently divorced woman, telling or showing the reader what led to the divorce before your book began is exposition.
 It’s something that isn’t actually happening in the plot, but that’s important for the reader to know.
+These background details helps the reader understand the character’s thoughts and choices later on.

 How much exposition does your story need?

-Using exposition is a double-edged sword: too much, and your story gets bogged down with extraneous information.
+Using narrative exposition is a double-edged sword: too much, and your novel gets bogged down with extraneous information.
 Too little, and your readers won’t know what’s going on.

-In character-driven fiction, you’ll often need to give your reader some information about the relationships between your characters, why they formed the way they did, and what each character wants out of those relationships, as well as their individual wants and needs.
-These are all things that will help your reader understand why the events of your story unfold the way they do.
+In character-driven fiction, you’ll often need to give your reader some essential details about the relationships between your characters, why they formed the way they did, and what each character wants out of those relationships, as well as their individual wants and needs.
+These are all things that will help your reader understand why the events of the novel unfold the way they do.

 Exposition helps ground your readers in the world of your story.
 It helps them relate to your characters and feel more connected to their trials and triumphs as they follow them from beginning to end.